 Travel advise for Turkey and the Western Front 2016

-The Australian Government has issued a warning to Australians travelling to Turkey, France or Belgium for the Anzac Day commemorations, advising that they are to exercise a high degree of caution due to the high threat of terrorist attack in each nation.
+The Australian Government does have page with the latest information for Australians travelling to Turkey for Anzac Day.
+It advises that travellers are to exercise a high degree of caution (as with the rest of Turkey) due to the high threat of terrorist attacks in the nation.
 Those planning to travel to Turkey or the Western Front can keep up to date with the travel advised issued by the Department of Foreign Affairs by signing up here.

 When you arrive, Australians are advised to remain vigilant about their personal security at all times.